Bad Aussee: Narzissenfest

 Bad Aussee's other major yearly event is the Narzissenfest (Narcissus Festival).
 Every spring, on the last weekend in May, participants construct massive floral sculptures made from daffodil blossoms, and parade them through town on large floats, accompanied by regional folk music.
 Some of these floral sculptures are later displayed along the shores of Grundlsee or Altausseersee, alternating from one year to the next.

 Glöckler und Berigeln

 Another local custom takes place on 5 January.
 During the day, children, called Glöckler, go door to door with little bells and sacks and receive Faschingskrapfen (donuts), oranges, chocolate or nuts.
 In the evening, it's the adults' turn!
-They take to the streets dressed as Berigeln, in raggedy traditional dress clothes, their faces covered with a black clothe mask.
+They take to the streets dressed as Berigeln, in raggedy traditional dress clothes, their faces covered with a black cloth mask.
 They carry with them large cow bells, with which they announce their arrival in front of those who open their homes to the Berigeln.
 Once the Berigeln enter a home, they refrain from speaking in order to conceal their identity.
 Usually the host tries to guess their identity, as they proceed to fill them up with home-made schnapps, beer, Faschingskrapfen, and other foods.